-Citation with stable link: Philip A. Harland, 'Judean perspectives: Philo on the superiority of Moses and Judean ancestral customs (first century CE),' Last modified October 14, 2022, http://philipharland.com/Blog/?p=7041.
+Citation with stable link: Philip A. Harland, 'Judean wisdom: Philo on the superiority of Moses and Judean ancestral customs (first century CE),' Ethnic Relations and Migration in the Ancient World, last modified June 2, 2023, http://philipharland.com/Blog/?p=7041.

 Author: Philo, Moses 2.1-3, 12-44 (link to Greek text and translation of the full work).

 Comments: In his biography on Moses, Philo presents the figure of Moses as an ideal king, philosopher, law-giver, high priest, and prophet.
 Writing in Greek to a wider audience, Philo takes this as an opportunity to position Judeans at the pinnacle of ancient peoples with their superior ancestral customs and leader.
 In this passage, he is aiming to show that Moses is the ideal law-giver specifically.
 He deals with the translation of the five books of Moses (as they were known) into Greek and the notion that many other peoples had adopted Judean (Jewish) ancestral customs.
 So this is another instance in which competition among (as well as subsuming of) ethnic groups is quite clear.

 Source of the translation: F.H.
 Colson, Philo.
 LCL (Cambridge, MA: HUP, 1935), public domain (copyright not renewed), adapted by Harland.

 [Introduction of book 2 – Moses as king, philosopher, law-giver, high priest, and prophet]